sakibstark11/s3-md5-python/README.md

 There are two _optional_ arguments that you may want to provide

--   `-w` or workers sets the number of python threads to use for downloading purposes, by default its set to the following equation `number of cpu cores * 2 - 1`
 -   `-c` or chunk size in **bytes** sets the individual download size on each get request sent to s3, by default it will use [speedtest-cli](https://pypi.org/project/speedtest-cli/) to determine the network speed.
+-   `-b` or block size to determine the number of maximum concurrent requests sent to s3 to protect against rate limiting.
+By default it is set to **10**.
+Please change this as this is related to your aws account s3 api rate limits.

 ### Example